umuzigazuba/AMUSE-_project_SNOOPS/project_organization.md

     │
     ├── example                 <- Example script
     │   │
-    │   ├── collision_example.py                  <- Example collision with set inital conditions/parameters
+    │   ├── collision_example.py                  <- Example collision with set initial conditions/parameters
     │   └── results_example                       <- Results obtained using the collision_example.py script
     │
     └── results                 <- Plots and data generated during our numerous runs │
         ├── alice                                 <- Results exclusively obtained using ALICE: convergence test, simulations of
         │                                            clusters with 200, 1000 and 10000 stars and simulations of clusters with
-        │                                            200 stars and ten different velocities, repeated using 19 different random seeds
+        │                                            200 stars and ten different velocities, repeated using 19 different seeds
         └── final_with_stellar_evolution          <- Results obtained using our personal computers: simulations of clusters with
                                                      1000 stars and five different velocities.
 Includes snapshots of the molecular cloud at z = 0 pc and the cluster at each timestep

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>